Purpose and motivation

 Recent advances in high performance computational astrophysics now allow us the ability to simulate accretion processes in all of the aforementioned objects.
 The realization that accretion can also lead to highly energetic jet outflows, in virtually all of the different object classes, demonstrates the need to understand the details of magnetic interactions in accretion disks which can launch collimated jet outflows, sometimes at relativistic velocities.

 This conference will bring together a diverse range of researchers, including observers, laboratory astrophysics scientists, theoreticians and computational astrophysics experts.
 The wide experience base of the participants at this conference will go a long way to foster a common understanding of how magnetism influences accretion.
 Past meetings involving such cross-disciplinary subjects have proven the worth of these approaches, for example IAU Colloquium 163 on “Accretion Phenomena and Related Outflows” held in 1996 (ASP Conf series, Vol 121, 1997) and the conference “Physics of the Magnetospheric Boundary” held in 2013 (EPJ Web of Conferences, Vol. 64, 2014), were two extremely successful meetings with similar principles.

-The conference is being held in South Africa in 2020, the bicentennial year of the South African Astronomical Observatory (or the Royal Observatory at the Cape of Good Hope, as it was originally known), who together with the University of Cape Town Department of Astronomy and the Southern African Large Telescope Foundation, are supporting this conference.
+The conference is supported by the South African Astronomical Observatory, the University of Cape Town Department of Astronomy and the Southern African Large Telescope Foundation.